 Wide rice noodles are essential for this dish.
 It's the key ingredient besides the sauce that makes this delicious.
 Look for fresh or dried wide rice noodles at Asian grocery stores.
 Fresh, wide rice noodles provide a softer texture, while dried rice noodles offer a chewier bite once soaked.

-However, if wide fresh rice noodles are not possible, use dry rice noodles.
+However, if wide fresh rice noodles are not possible, use wide dry rice noodles as prepared per package instructions.

 Best Types of Beef for Pad See Ew